official-stockfish/Stockfish/README.md

   * #### EvalFile
     The name of the file of the NNUE evaluation parameters.
 Depending on the GUI the filename should include the full path to the folder/directory that contains the file.

-  * #### Contempt
-    A positive value for contempt favors middle game positions and avoids draws, effective for the classical evaluation only.

-  * #### Analysis Contempt
-    By default, contempt is set to prefer the side to move.
-Set this option to "White" or "Black" to analyse with contempt for that side, or "Off" to disable contempt.

   * #### UCI_AnalyseMode
     An option handled by your GUI.